Health and Social Care

 More significantly, employees must be aware that disclosing personal information may jeopardise the patient’s safety.
 As a result, if the information isn’t required to protect the patient, it shouldn’t be shared.

-Caldicot’s third principle attempts to guarantee that confidential information is used as little as possible.
-When the use of confidential data is required, any information given must be justified.
-And only as much confidential information as is required for a certain function is included.
-To maintain patient confidentiality, only the least personally identifying data should be supplied.
+Caldicot’s third principle attempts to guarantee that you should use confidential information as little as possible.
+When it becomes necessary to use confidential data, you must justify any information.
+To maintain patient confidentiality, you should supply only the least personally identifying data.

 The fourth principle emphasises that private information should only be accessible to those who require it.
 And they only have access to the information they require.
 This may necessitate implementing access controls or dividing information flows that are used for several reasons.